Materials Recovery Facility

 - Likewise, the cans and bottles are separated by the use of magnets, air blowers, and hand pickers into various components such as aluminum, ferrous materials and various grades of plastic.
 These separated recyclables are then baled and shipped to companies that will recycle them.
 The companies generally pay the Authority to recycle these materials.

-- The MRF is housed in a 36,000 square foot building which includes a 10,000 square foot tipping floor.
+- The MRF is housed in a 51,000 square foot building which includes a 10,800 square foot tipping floor.
 The process area includes 5,000 square feet for bale storage.
-The MRF was constructed at a cost of $5.8 million.

 - Note: Some municipal recycling programs may not include all of the items listed below.
 Call your town or village for more information on its recycling program.